-The ECC region has four major military facilities.
+The Region has four major military facilities.
 They include Marine Corps Base Camp Lejeune and New River Air Station in Jacksonville (Onslow County), Marine Corps Air Station (MCAS) Cherry Point in Havelock (Craven County) and Seymour Johnson Air Force Base in Goldsboro (Wayne County).
+There are also many important ancillary facilities, including outlying landing fields, firing and bombing ranges, and other training assets without which the major installations could not effectively operate.
 The Coast Guard has a large facility (Sector Command) at Atlantic Beach, a special missions training center at Jacksonville (aboard Camp Lejeune) and smaller stations at Emerald Isle and Hobucken.
-Employment at these military facilities represents a significant portion of the local job market.
-These facilities also contribute significantly to the local economy.

-According to the 2015 Military Economic Impact report produced by Marine Corps Installations East, the Marine facilities in our region have 53,479 active duty military personnel and generate an economic impact of \$6,121,270,466.
-Seymour Johnson Air Force Base's 2016 Economic Impact report shows that it contributed \$705,000 to the local economy and with about 5,700 active duty military.
+One cannot overstate the importance of these military assets to the regional economy and to our national defense.
+According to the 2015 Military Economic Impact report produced by Marine Corps Installations East, the Marine Corps facilities in our region have 53,479 active duty military personnel and generate an annual economic impact of \$6,121,270,466.
+Seymour Johnson Air Force Base's 2016 Economic Impact report shows that it contributed \$705,000,000 to the local economy with approximately 5,700 active duty military.

 The Naval Aviation Depot in Havelock, Fleet Readiness Center-East (FRC-East), is a tenant of the MCAS Cherry Point.
-The FRC-East employs over 4,000 civilians and pays above average wages for the area.
+The FRC-East employs over 4,000 civilians and pays significantly above average wages for the area.
+It is one of the largest industrial facilities-and largest civilian employers-in North Carolina.